Records & Documents

 Disciplinary actions associated with closed cases (orders entered since April 1, 2002) are available online using License Lookup.

 Copies of closed disciplinary files are available for public review and disclosure.
 Closed files involving allegations of criminal activity are also subject to disclosure, except when the release is likely to jeopardize an ongoing investigation or the safety of an individual, cause a suspect to flee or evade detection, or result in the destruction of evidence.

-State law exempts open disciplinary investigations and files from public disclosure.
-Members of the public may review official records and obtain copies only after a regulatory investigation is closed (Code of Virginia § 54.1-108).
+State law exempts information about open cases from mandatory public disclosure.
+Members of the public may review official records and obtain copies after a complaint file is closed.
+[Code of Virginia § 54.1-108]

 Requests for closed files should be sent to the Information Management Section: